-11.Student Records

-The official transcript and grade shoots are resistained in the office of

-Academic Records The official transcript and grade sheets are maintained in the office of

-Examination and Evaluation Unit (EEU) by the Head of EEU.
-A copy is filed

-with the Student Affairs.

-Admissions After the admission process, the completed records are maintained in

-Records Dean's Office by the Dean's secretary (Student Affairs).

-All quality records related to this procedure will be filed in the office of the

-Dean, for a period of minimum five years.
-The following documents will be

-stored in the students' files:

-1.Acceptance letter and application forms

-2.Copy of the examination passed (Higher Secondary) on the basis of

-which admission is sought.

-3. Mark-sheet of the examination passed.

-4. Leaving certificate from the school last attended.

-5. Six color photographs.

-6. Birth certificate.

-7. Character certificate from the Head of the Institution last attended.

-8. Copy of the passport and resident visa (for expatriate students only).
+L1.Student Records Academic Records The official transcript and grade sheets are maintained in the office of Examination and Evaluation Unit (EEU) by the Head of EEU.
+A copy is filed with the Student Affairs.
+Admissions Records After the admission process, the completed records are maintained in the Dean's Office by the Dean's secretary (Student Affairs).
+All quality records related to this procedure will be filed in the office of the Dean, for a period of minimum five years.
+The following documents will be stored in the students' files: 1.Acceptance letter and application forms 2.Copy of the examination passed (Higher Secondary) on the basis of which admission is sought.
+3.Mark-sheet of the examination passed.
+4.Leaving certificate from the school last attended.
+5.Six color photographs.
+6.Birth certificate.
+7.Character certificate from the Head of the Institution last attended.
+8.Copy of the passport and resident visa (for expatriate students only).
 9.Medical certificate.
 10.Required results of TOEFL/IELTS.

-Note: School certificates from outside UAE should be attested from place

-of issue:

-a) Country of Study

-Ministry of Education

-Ministry of Foreign Affairs

-The Embassy

-b) UAE

-Equivalency certificate from Ministry of Education

-All the data from the above mentioned records are stored in the Student

-database.
-In addition, the following data are also stored in the database:

-Details of scholarship (full/half)

-Sponsored students

-Students who avail College transportation.

-Students who use hostel facilities.

-All the data will be continuously updated in this database.

-DPCG reserves the right to disclose the students academic records to the

-students parents, and/or to any private authority that might be sponsoring

-the student.

-Advising Records Advising records are maintained by the student's assigned advisor.
-At the

-same time a copy is kept with the Head of Student Affairs Unit.
+Note: School certificates from outside UAE should be attested from place of issue: a) Country of Study • Ministry of Education • Ministry of Foreign Affairs • The Embassy b) UAE • Equivalency certificate from Ministry of Education All the data from the above mentioned records are stored in the Student database.
+In addition, the following data are also stored in the database: Details of scholarship (full/half) Sponsored students Students who avail College transportation.
+DPCG reserves the right to disclose the students academic records to the students parents, and/or to any private authority that might be sponsoring Advising Records the student.
+Advising records are maintained by the student's assigned advisor.
+At the same time a copy is kept with the Head of Student Affairs Unit.
 Discipline Records.
 Discipline records are maintained in the Office of Student Affairs.

-Access to Student

-Access to Student
+Access to Student Records